Walking around Guangzhou South Station (广州南站) is like exploring an airport – it’s gigantic and there are so many security checks.

 After admiring the magnificent panorama for a couple of minutes, the “driver” turns around and takes us back to where the tour started.
 In the evening, while exploring the village, we stumble upon a very interesting stand with T-shirts with famous faces on them.
 Take a look – they are quite funny.

 Along the Drop-dead Gorgeous Li Jiang

-On the next day, we take a bus from Yangshuo to Xingping.
-It is well-known as the main image on the reverse side of the new ¥20 note and depicts a fisherman riding his bamboo raft down the Li Jiang meandering along the drop-dead gorgeous karst formations.
+The next day, we take a bus from Yangshuo to Xingping.
+It is well-known as the main image on the reverse side of the new ¥20 note.
+The place depicts a fisherman riding his bamboo raft down the Li Jiang, meandering along the staggering karst formations.
 It is a little foggy but quite warm as you may see from the photo below.

-In the afternoon, we are back to Yangshuo where we enter into a small Chinese restaurant where we treat ourselves to more local delicacies.
+In the afternoon, we are back to Yangshuo.
+We enter a small Chinese restaurant where we treat ourselves to more local delicacies.
 One of them is pictured below.
 Can you guess what the dish is without opening the photo and without checking the hint in Google?